DIOEK/Mailing-HTB/README.md

 We can see that LibreOffice is installed, the .ini file is located inside the programs directory:
 <img width="1917" height="252" alt="image" src="https://github.com/user-attachments/assets/20f55c6a-7dbb-4b36-9dee-32528c73692d" />

-Version for LibreOffice is 7.4.0.1 if we look online we'll find the following CVE: CVE-2023-2255. basically this creates a malicious file that when executed with libreoffice'll execute a command of our choosing.
+Version for LibreOffice is 7.4.0.1 if we look online we'll find the following CVE: CVE-2023-2255.
+Basically this creates a malicious file that will execute a command of our choosing.
 The plan now is to use the PoC to craft a malicious .odt file that forces the machine to execute a reverse shell back to us.
 First we clone the repository:
 ```bash
 git clone https://github.com/elweth-sec/CVE-2023-2255.git
 ```